Spinal Tumor Treatment: Radiation Therapy and Radiosurgery

 However, there are limitations.
 Some tumors are resistant to radiation therapy or are too close to the spinal cord or nerves to receive radiation therapy.
 Additionally, cancer patients previously treated with radiation therapy may no longer be candidates for this therapy as adjacent vital tissues, such as the spinal cord, may have already reached their radiation exposure limit.
 Although infrequent, damage to the spinal cord and surrounding nerves or increased brittleness in vertebrae are also possible complications.

 How does radiation therapy treat metastatic spinal tumors?

 The radiation targets only the metastatic spinal tumor on the affected vertebra, thereby minimizing radiation exposure to the surrounding healthy tissue.
-This targeted performance has made radiation the treatment of choice for the majority of patients with metastatic spinal tumors.
+This targeted performance has historically made radiation a common treatment for many metastatic spinal tumors.

 Within radiation therapy, two principle treatment methods exist: external beam radiotherapy, commonly administered in daily doses (called fractions) over a series of weeks, and stereotactic radiosurgery, which can have a shorter treatment timeline.

 Knowing this, patients and physicians must decide how to use radiation therapy to treat a metastatic spinal tumor while balancing other needs the patient may have, such as a desire to limit hospital visits or a need to continue chemotherapy and other prescribed primary cancer treatment regimen.
 Such primary treatments must often be delayed for an extended period to avoid the risks associated with simultaneous treatments, known as cumulative toxicity.